Library Home page | Library Catalog

 The Centers for Disease Control and Prevention (CDC) - Official government website with information about the outbreak

-Latest COVID-19 Community Levels - County Level Look-up tool and information on any action you may need to follow at each level (low, medium or high).
-NEW!
+Latest COVID-19 Community Levels (based on hospital admissions level) - County Level Look-up tool and information on any action you may need to follow at each level (low, medium or high).

 Food and Drug Administration (FDA) - Find out how the FDA is protecting public health in the area of COVID-19 diagnostic testing, biologics, PPE, medical devices, vaccines, and therapeutics.

-List of FDA approved At-Home COVID-19 tests and their updated expiration dates NEW!
+List of FDA approved At-Home COVID-19 tests and their updated expiration dates.

 State resources: